 (ii) Agricultural villages

-The mechanisation of farming has forced young people to move from towns to the cities to find work.
+The mechanisation of farming has forced young people to move from villages to the cities to find work.
 On this linked page we suggest how hydrogen powered robo-tractors could breathe new life into our rural communities.

 (iii) Pit villages: The Coaltown Alps